-- 3.9 The total amount of CIL expenditure for the reported year (2020/21) is shown in Table 3.5.
+3.9 The total amount of CIL expenditure for the reported year (2021/22) is shown in Table 3.4.
 The table also includes previously reported expenditure.
-CIL is spent in accordance with the Council's CIL Protocol which was adopted by the Council in November 2018. - 3.10 As at 1 April 2021, the Council has spent a total of £162,013 of the CIL, £93,452 of which was spent in 2020/21.
+CIL is spent in accordance with the Council's CIL Protocol which was adopted by the Council in November 2018.